-Freelancer Marketplaces are marketplaces like Upwork.com or Fiverr.com that enables a freelancer to be found by a customer and importantly, enables their transaction online.
-The order and payment is made through the platform.
-The platform also serves as an escrow to hold the buyer's money while the work is performed.
-The marketplace takes 10-20% of the order value as a fee for enabling this transaction.
-Such platforms are consumer focused, public and open and anyone can be a buyer or a seller.
-Gig listing sites like Craigslist don't qualify as freelancer platforms because they only serve the discovery portion, but the transactions are expected to happen offline and are not managed or controlled in anyway by the platform.
+FMSs are also different than Freelancer Marketplaces like Upwork.com or Fiverr.com that enables anyone to find and hire a freelancer and conduct their transaction online.
+In freelance marketplaces, the order and payment is made through the platform.
+The platform serves as an escrow to hold the buyer's money while the work is performed.
+The platform takes 10-20% cut of the order value as a fee for enabling this transaction.
+Freelance marketplaces are are consumer focused, public and open and anyone can be a buyer or a seller.

-Below are a few examples of the risks and why large companies prefer freelancer management systems over freelancer marketplaces.
+Here are a few major risks that push large companies to FMSs over freelancer marketplaces.

-Another huge risk arises from worker misclassification where contractors are used as employees giving rise to co-employment risks.
+Worker Misclassification: Another huge risk arises from worker misclassification where contractors are used as employees giving rise to co-employment risks.
 If a contractor is used by a company for doing the work similar to a fulltime employee for long periods, they automatically become eligible to be considered as fulltime employees- whether the company has a contract or not.
-FMS systems are designed to track usage of contractors and can guide a company about when they might be at risk for using a contractor on an almost fulltime basis for long time periods.
+FMS systems are designed to track and alert managers on over-usage of contractors and can guide a company about when they might be at risk.

-A third big risk is that company confidential information is often shared with freelancers that are not under any confidentiality agreements.
+Accountability: A third big risk is that company confidential information can be shared with freelancers that are not under any confidentiality agreements.
 Freelancers may be engaged without backgroud checks and get access to things they may not be eligible for, Some examples are defense and scientific data that are subject to export or other control.
-Felons getting access to personal (PII) or financial information, etc.

 FMS systems alleviate some of the above risks and are an in-between solution that falls between a freelancer marketplace and a consulting company.
 FMS systems gained popularity for remote tech support jobs where it was cost prohibitive for companies to hire staff on a fulltime basis and send out their service personnel for one-off jobs.
 Instead companies discovered they could engage local workers on a per job or per hour basis where the jobs were sporadic and didn't require too much specialization.
 For these kind of jobs they found FMSs like WorkMarket and FieldNation that are now considered leaders in this field.